 What do dashboards have to do with uncovering poor strategic plans?
 In our recent experience, everything.

-If you follow the progress of our company, you know we launched a new strategic management dashboard in Q4 of 2013 that is (in our humble opinion) pretty darn functional.
+If you follow the progress of our company, you know we launched a new strategic management dashboard in Q4 of this year that is (in our humble opinion) pretty darn functional.
 For example: Plan goals can be tagged with any key word, and these key words are the anchors that pull those goals into one dashboard view.
 It’s an on-the-fly customization of filters that allows users complete control for sharing specifics of their plan with stakeholders.

 It was an incredibly powerful validation of “you have to see it to believe it.”